cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 The common usage is **-seq_source=<ANY or _LS or LS >**. *You may not want to combine all the provided sequences into a single sequence list.
 You can do by specifying that you do not want to treat all the -in files as potential sequence sources.The flag -seq_source=_LA indicates that neither sequences provided via the A (Alignment) flag or via the L (Library flag) should be added to the sequence list.
 The flag -seq_source=S means that only sequences provided via the S tag will be considered.
 All the other sequences will be ignored.*

-.. note:: Note: This flag is mostly designed for interactions between T-Coffee and T-CoffeeDPA (the large scale version of T-Coffee).
+.. note:: This flag is mostly designed for interactions between T-Coffee and T-CoffeeDPA (the large scale version of T-Coffee).

 Structure Input
 ---------------